 - 1. Opening (5 minutes)

 - A. Poem: Articulatory Gestures

 - 2. Work Time (10-15 minutes)

 - A. Clues to the Mystery Word

-- B. Mystery Word: "and"
+- B. Mystery Word: "up"

 - 3. Closing and Assessment (2 minutes)

 - A. Reflecting on Learning

 - 4. Differentiated Small Group Instruction and Rotations (40-45 minutes)

-- I can identify the name and sound for the letters "d," "f," and "l." - I can search in a text (poem) and find a word with three letters in it. - I can use clues from the text (poem) to identify a mystery word.
+- I can identify the name and sound for the letters "k" and "y." - I can search in a text (poem) and find a word with two letters in it. - I can use clues from the text (poem) to identify a mystery word.

-- Observe students during the Opening. - Determine whether they can say the sounds for each letter correctly.
+- Observe students during Opening. - Determine whether they can say the sounds for each letter correctly.
 Refer to the Articulatory Gestures chart as needed. - Also determine whether they can demonstrate one-to-one correspondence with words. - Record students' progress on the Snapshot Assessment.